Luminarts Cultural Foundation Fellowship

 · Files and images may not include your name or other personal information.

 All images submitted must be of artworks able to be installed in a shared gallery space within a limited period of time.
-Space will be provided on the application to include details about each attached work.
+In general, any hung piece should not exceed 60 inches in any direction and pieces to be hung on the wall should not weigh more than 20 pounds.* Space will be provided on the application to include details about each attached work.
 Please include the title, date, medium for each work, dimensions in inches.
-Example: My Art, 2023, Inkjet print, acrylic, and oil on canvas, 20 x 30 ″
+Example: My Art, 2023, Inkjet print, acrylic, and oil on canvas, 20 x 30″

-Your career statement should outline what your career objectives are as an artist, how becoming a Luminarts Fellow would help support those objectives, and how you envision your art/career impacting the greater Chicago community.
-Your statement may not exceed 500 words in total.
+Your artist statement should outline what your career objectives are as an artist, how becoming a Luminarts Fellow would help support those objectives, and how you envision your art/career impacting the Chicago region.
+(250-500 words)

 Professional/Educational Reference: